ssylveus/DPDSwift/README.md

 - DPDSwift Uses ObjectMapper Library for object mapping.
 More information can be found here.
 -https://github.com/Hearst-DD/ObjectMapper

--Assuming we have a collection on Deployd called Stores.
+- Assuming we have a collection on Deployd called Stores.
 We can access the store collection as follow.

--Using DPDObject
+- Using DPDObject
 ```swift
 import UIKit
 import DPDSwift